Back to home pageProfessional Education

 Urine, Serum, and Tissue Biobanking

-With Beaumont’s ongoing collection of urine, serum and tissue from patients with interstitial cystitis, chronic pelvic pain and other conditions, we have identified unique biomarkers that define subsets of interstitial cystitis/chronic pain to improve diagnosis and treatment.
+With the ongoing collection of urine, serum and tissue from patients with interstitial cystitis, chronic pelvic pain and other conditions, we have identified unique biomarkers that define subsets of interstitial cystitis/chronic pain to improve diagnosis and treatment.
 Investigations have also shown that patients responding to certain therapies such as neuromodulation have normalization of specific biomarkers associated with symptom improvement.
 By examining biological specimens, we are actively studying a specific tumor marker for kidney cancer that may result in a screening test for this often fatal disease.

 Residency Programs